ESG Investing vs. Impact Investing: What is the Difference?

 (3) Upcoming oversight may alter the ESG landscape

 In response to growing investor demand for ESG, the Securities and Exchange Commission (SEC) prioritized regulating ESG funds and climate risk disclosure in 2021 and launched a Climate and ESG Task Force under the Division of Enforcement.
 The goal of the task force is to “proactively identify ESG-related misconduct,” including misrepresentations of climate-related financial risks.
-More recently, the SEC proposed rule changes to increase the transparency of ESG investments.
-While the SEC has yet to finalize any new regulations, it seems that increased oversight of ESG is on the horizon.
+More recently, the SEC has implemented new regulations requiring public companies to disclose the material impacts of climate-related risks on their business strategy, operations, and financial condition, including mitigation or adaptation activities.
+They must also provide information about their climate-related targets or goals, Scope 1 and/or Scope 2 emissions, oversight and management of climate-related risks, and the impact of severe weather events on their finances.

 What is impact investing?

 Impact investing seeks to create a positive social or environmental impact, in addition to a financial return.
-From 2019 to 2020, the impact investment market grew from $505 billion to $636 billion.
-A recent report by the Global Impact Investment Network (GIIN) estimates that, by the end of 2021, the impact investment market topped $1 trillion.
-This growing popularity has sparked the emergence of crowdfunding platforms like Raise Green, which has made impact investing more accessible to the average investor.
+A report by the Global Impact Investment Network (GIIN) estimated that, by the end of 2022, the impact investment market would top $1 trillion.
+This growing popularity has sparked the emergence of crowdfunding platforms like Raise Green and Climatize, which has made impact investing more accessible to the average investor.

 To provide investors with clarity, the GIIN has identified four core characteristics of impact investing: